georgexyz19/inkscapetutorial.org/content/posts/extension4_extension_workflow.md

 When we develop an Inkscape extension, we don't need to care too much about load and save processes.
 The `inkex` module already has code to handle them.
-It actually warps around a third party python module `lxml`, which does the actualy XML loading, parsing, and saving.
-The [lxml official website](https://lxml.de/) has lots of useful information.
+It actually warps around a third party python module `lxml`, which does the XML loading, parsing, and saving.
+The
+[lxml official website](https://lxml.de/)
+has lots of useful information.
 We will also discuss this module in later chapters.